Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models

 Only training Dice loss achieves a higher mIoU and J\&F than training with BCE only; however, the ASRs for the box and mask prompts are the lowest at 61.1\% and 31.6\%, indicating insufficient backdoor efficacy.
-Overall, training with BCE and Dice losses maintains both the strongest backdoor performance while preserving stable clean performance.
+Overall, training with both BCE and Dice losses achieves the best balance between backdoor effectiveness and clean utility.

 \mypara{Effect of the Poisoning Rate} To investigate how the poisoning rate influences \Method, we conduct an ablation study on \Method with BadNet on DAVIS across different poisoning rates at $2\%$, $5\%$, $10\%$, $15\%$ on point, box, and mask prompts.
 As shown in~\Cref{tab:different_poisoning_rate}, ASR generally rises with a higher poisoning rate.
-For example, in the box prompt, ASR grows from $89.6\%$ at $2\%$ poisoning rate to $95.3\%$ at $15\%$ poisoning rate, an increase of $5.7\%$, and on the mask prompt, ASR improves from $47.2\%$ at $2\%$ poisoning rate to $74.3\%$ at $15\%$ poisoning rate, an improvement of $27.1\%$.
+For example, in the box prompt, ASR grows from $89.6\%$ at $2\%$ poisoning rate to $95.3\%$ at $15\%$ poisoning rate, an increase of 5.7 percentage points, and on the mask prompt, ASR improves from $47.2\%$ at $2\%$ poisoning rate to $74.3\%$ at $15\%$ poisoning rate, an improvement of 27.1 percentage points.
 Additionally, the utility performance has minor effects across different rates.
 For instance, in the box prompt, mIoU varies narrowly from $0.844$ to $0.852$ and J\&F from $0.582$ to $0.587$, and the other two prompts show a similar trend.
 These results indicate that raising the poisoning rate strengthens the attack while leaving the clean performance effectively stable.